-It is far from clear that Mueller can compel Trump to testify before his grand jury.
 Special counsel Robert Mueller wants to talk to the president.
 With the pitched battle of words forever escalating—Trump’s new team of gloves-off lawyers and his vocal supporters pitted against the special counsel’s own proponents in the media—many exude confidence in Mueller’s power to subpoena the president’s testimony, assuming the eventual backing of the Supreme Court.
 But let’s slow down a bit.
-Although Mueller has warned Trump’s lawyers that he might subpoena the president if he refuses to testify voluntarily, he might well elect not […]
+Although Mueller has warned Trump’s lawyers that he might subpoena the president if he refuses to testify voluntarily, he might well elect not to.
+The two sides could compromise on a deal for testimony on limited subjects or only […]

 Education Secretary Betsy DeVos and her advisers have made a remarkably good start at ending the Obama administration’s abuse of federal regulatory power to attack the due-process rights of university students accused of sexual assault.
 But the more important task—the crafting of Title IX regulations to ensure fair treatment for both parties in campus cases—is ahead.
 Last September, DeVos publicly called for fairness to both sides in campus adjudications.
 About two weeks later, the Education Department withdrew the Title IX “guidance” that the Obama administration had imposed to specify guilt-presuming procedures for the nation’s colleges and universities to use.
 DeVos has also ended […]